DingyiYang/Awesome-Story-Evaluation/README.md

 # Awesome-Story-Evaluation
 🔥 We release a survey paper for story evaluation: [What Makes a Good Story?
-A Survey of Story Evaluation]().
+A Survey of Story Evaluation](https://arxiv.org/abs/2408.14622).

 🌟 In this repository, we introduce the main contents of our survey and provide detailed collections of:
-- Story generation tasks and benchmarks
+- Story generation tasks and benchmarks.
-- Story evaluation criteria and benchmarks
+- Story evaluation criteria and benchmarks.
-- Metrics that are proposed or can be adopted for story evaluation.
+- Metrics that are proposed for or capable to story evaluation.

 ✨ If you have any feedback or suggestions, please feel free to contact us at yangdingyi@ruc.edu.cn.